 Incentive Stock Options.
 A participant generally will have no taxable income upon exercise of an incentive stock option, except that the alternative minimum tax may apply.
 Subject to certain statutory restrictions, gain realized upon a disposition of the Company's common stock received pursuant to the exercise of an incentive stock option will generally be taxed as long-term capital gain if (1) the participant has held the shares for the longer of two years after the date of grant and one year after the date of exercise, and (2) at all times during the period beginning on the option grant date and ending on the day three months before the option is exercised the participant remains our employee or an employee of any of our subsidiaries (the "Holding Period Requirement").
-The Company will generally not be entitled to a deduction with respect to the exercise of an incentive stock option but has not satisfied the Holding Period Requirement described above, the participant will recognize ordinary income upon the disposition of the common stock equal to the excess of the fair market value of the common stock at the time the option was exercised over the exercise price (but not in excess of the gain, if any, realized on the sale).
+The Company will generally not be entitled to a deduction with respect to the exercise of an incentive stock option, except as discussed below.
+If the participant disposes of stock acquired by the exercise of an incentive stock option but has not satisfied the Holding Period Requirement described above, the participant will recognize ordinary income upon the disposition of the common stock equal to the excess of the fair market value of the common stock at the time the option was exercised over the exercise price (but not in excess of the gain, if any, realized on the sale).
 The balance of the realized gain, if any, will generally be capital gain.
 In such case, the Company will generally be entitled to a deduction to the extent the participant recognizes ordinary income.